-It’s delicious served with tortillas, pita bread, gyros or grilled meat and veggies.
+It’s delicious with tortillas, pita bread, gyros, or grilled meat and veggies.

-Don’t let the small amount of ingredients fool you.
+Don’t let the small number of ingredients fool you.
 Tzatziki sauce is BIG on flavor and it adds a cool creaminess to a variety of different dishes.

 - Greek Yogurt: Plain, full-fat Greek yogurt is the best for an authentic tzatziki recipe.
 Feel free to sub with non-fat if desired.
 Regular yogurt can be used but the sauce will not be as thick.